bt-rb/vscode-blogging-extension-pack/.github/CONTRIBUTING.md

 > git branch --set-upstream-to=upstream/main main
 > ```
 >
-> This will add the original repository as a "remote" called "upstream," Then
+> This will add the original repository as a "remote" called "upstream".
+Then
 > fetch the git information from that remote, then set your local `main`
 > branch to use the upstream main branch whenever you run `git pull`.
-Then you
+You
-> can make all of your pull request branches based on this `main` branch.
+> can then make all of your pull request branches based on this `main` branch.
 > Whenever you want to update your version of `main`, do a regular `git pull`.

 ## Help needed